ianeyk/vscode-workshop/Task 2/task2.md

 # Task 2: Mass manipulation

+Each section has a corresponding section in the file **task2.txt**.
+Open that file and follow along to complete the exercises.

 ## 1. Rearranging lines
 You can use the `Alt+Up` and `Alt+Down` arrows to swap a line of code with the line above or the line below.
 Use this for the first exercise in **task2.txt**.